byu-oit/UAPI-Specification/UAPI and Domain Services.md

 ### Sharing Data Between Domains

-Domain Driven Design illustrates a number of strategies for domains to communicate with each other.
+[Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) specifies a number of strategies for domains to communicate with each other.
 Among them are Conformist, AntiCorruption Layers, and Open Host/Published Language.

 In any real environment there are multiple layers to these interactions.
-There is the technical level (protocols, encodings, etc) and the model level (data definitions, concepts, relationships between data, etc).
-The UAPI Specification deals almost exclusively with the technical level of these interactions.
+The technical level deals with the protocols, encodings, etc. used in the interaction.
+The model level specifies the translations between model elements such as data definitions, concepts, relationships between data, etc. The UAPI Specification deals almost exclusively with the technical level of these interactions.
 The BYUAPI adds model level details to the interactions for each of the provided resources (and sub-resources).
 These details should be found in the Swagger definition files along with additional documentation provided to consumers.

 #### Conformist

 Conformist interaction is appropriate when a consuming domain is willing to conform to the model and technical interactions specified by a providing domain.
 By choosing to conform to the providing domain's model the consumer has less work to do in interacting with the provider.
 But the consumer is binding their model to that of the provider.
 Changes to the provider model will cause the consumer to adjust their model to match.
-This tight coupling could be problematic for both consumer and provider depending upon the relationship between the domain teams.
+This tight coupling can be problematic for both consumer and provider depending upon the relationship between the domain teams.

 #### AntiCorruption Layer